Pipeline (computing): In computing

+If a pipeline consists of idempotent steps, these can be rerun without altering the outcome beyond the initial run.
+This is advantageous in terms of reliability and maintenance.

 Design considerations

 Balancing the stages

 Since the throughput of a pipeline cannot be better than that of its slowest element, the designer should try to divide the work and resources among the stages so that they all take the same time to complete their tasks.
 In the car assembly example above, if the three tasks took 15 minutes each, instead of 20, 10, and 15 minutes, the latency would still be 45 minutes, but a new car would then be finished every 15 minutes, instead of 20.